On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Introduction

 The feasibility of linear IA for MIMO interference networks, which amounts to study the solvability of a set of polynomial equations, has been an active research topic during the last years \cite{Yetis10},\cite{Razaviyayn1},\cite{BreslerCartwrightTseToappear},\cite{Slock10},\cite{LauISIT12}.
-Combining algebraic geometry tools with differential topology ones, it has been recently proved in \cite{Gonzalez2012b}, that an IA problem with any number of users, antennas and streams per user, is feasible iff the linear mapping given by the projection from the tangent space of $\CV$ (the solution variety, whose elements are the triplets formed by the channels, decoders and precoders satisfying the IA equations) to the tangent space of $\mathcal{H}$ (the complex space of MIMO interference channels) at some element of $\CV$ is surjective.
-Note that this implies in particular that the dimension of $\CV$ must be larger than or equal to the dimension of $\mathcal{H}$.
-Exploiting this result, a general IA feasibility test with polynomial complexity has also been proposed in \cite{Gonzalez2012b}, \cite{OscarISIT12}.
+Combining algebraic geometry tools with differential topology, it has been recently proved in \cite{Gonzalez2012b} that an IA problem with any number of users, antennas and streams per user, is feasible \textit{iff} the linear mapping given by the projection from the tangent space of $\CV$ (the solution variety, whose elements are the triplets formed by the channels, decoders and precoders satisfying the IA equations) to the tangent space of $\mathcal{H}$ (the complex space of MIMO interference channels) at some element of $\CV$ is surjective.
+Note that this implies, in particular, that the dimension of $\CV$ must be larger than or equal to the dimension of $\mathcal{H}$ \cite{Razaviyayn1},\cite{BreslerCartwrightTseToappear}.

+Exploiting this result, a general IA feasibility test with polynomial complexity has also been proposed in \cite{Gonzalez2012b}.
 This test reduces to check whether the determinant of a given square Hermitian matrix is zero (meaning infeasible almost surely) or not (feasible).